talhakhan15/AWN/README.md

 ## **Overview**

-This project automates login and logout scenario testing using \*\*Selenium \*\*in **Java**.
+This project automates login and logout scenario for performance evaluation using logs and \*\*Selenium \*\*in **Java**.
 The script performs multiple login and logout attempts, measures execution time, and logs results to a text file.

 ## **Features**